vEnhance/web.evanchen.cc/input/letters.md

    I am expecting to add on to what other (usually more traditional) teachers have to say.
 8. State explicitly when the **deadline** is.
+9. Indicate your current grade-level in your high school/college, and what year you expect to graduate.

 Additional technical instructions: